alextanhongpin/koa-openid-server/README.md

 PORT=3000
 MONGO_URI=mongodb://localhost/koa-oauth
 ```
 Your environment variables can be accessed from your node.js program through `process.env.PORT`, `process.env.MONGO_URI`.
+If you have a testing environment, you can store it in a `.env.test` file.

 ### Starting the Server